Overview User Guide Tech Specs Reviews(...)

 How Many Devices Can Amazon Music Play On?

-Amazon Music Unlimited Individual Plan $10.99/month 1 Device 2 Device
+Amazon Music Unlimited Individual Plan ~$10.99/month 1 Device 2 Devices

 Amazon Music Free Plan Free Zero Zero

 Part 2.
-How to Stream Amazon Music on Multiple Devices via Family Plan
+How to Stream Amazon Music on Multiple Devices via the Family Plan

 Step 1.
-Open your web browser and visit Amazon's official website to find the Family plan.
-Or you can directly navigate to the Amazon Music Unlimited Family plan page.
+Open a web browser and navigate to the Amazon Music Unlimited Family plan page on Amazon's website.

 Step 2.
 Click the "Try It Free" button.
-In the new window, you have to add a payment method.
+You will be prompted to sign in and confirm your payment method.

 amazon music family plan free trial